(All fields required)

 Senior Imaging Research Engineer, Imaging Research Center

-Instructor, Division of Pediatric Radiology
+Instructor, UC Department of Radiology

 High channel MRI imaging

-Randy Giaquinto currently holds 16 patents, and over 60 publications related to MRI Imaging.
-Prior to coming to Cincinnati Children's, he was a Principle RF Coil designer for GE Global Research Center for 30 years.
-Randy Giaquinto recently accepted a Senior RF Imaging Engineering position at Cincinnati Children's Hospital Medical Center in July 2010.
+Randy Giaquinto currently holds 16 patents and over 60 publications related to MRI Imaging.
+Prior to coming to Cincinnati Children's, he was a principle RF coil designer for GE Global Research Center for 30 years.
+Randy Giaquinto recently accepted a senior RF imaging engineering position at Cincinnati Children's Hospital Medical Center in July 2010.